Terrifier: Home media

+Reception

+Box office

+Terrifier grossed a total of $421,798.
+Terrifier & Terrifier 2 - Double Bill was released in the United Kingdom on September 27, 2024, and grossed $122,174.

 Critical response

-On review aggregator Rotten Tomatoes, Terrifier holds an approval rating of 53% based on 19 reviews, and an average rating of 5.8/10.
-While Scaffidi and Thornton's portrayals and the special effects were well received by critics, criticism of the film was directed mostly at the dialogue, the acting in certain scenes, and the lack of character development of the protagonists.

-John Higgins (Starburst) praised the performances of Kanell and Corcoran in that they "are attractive leads and hold the attention."
+John Higgins (Starburst) praised the performances of Kanell and Corcoran in that they "hold the attention."
 Higgins also praised the film's balance of suspense and gore.
 Anton Bitel of the British Film Institute described the film as a "subtext-free thrill-and-kill ride which openly advertises the sheer senselessness and gratuity of all its on-screen cat-and-mouse deaths by numbers" and "an unapologetically ‘pure’ genre entry, confronting – and amusing – us with all the sinister masked vicariousness of the Halloween spirit."
 Cody Hamman of Arrow in the Head awarded the film a score of 8 out of 10, calling it "a very simple film, providing 84 minutes of stalking and slashing that occurs largely within the confines of one location.
 Leone directs the hell out of that simple scenario, though, milking every possible bit of tension from each moment.
 It's a thrilling, brutal, gory '80s throwback that I recommend checking out, especially if you have a fondness for the same decade of films that this movie obviously holds in high regard."

 Sol Harris of the magazine Starburst gave the film a score of 6 out of 10, writing: "Presented as something of a throwback to horror B-movies of the '80s, Terrifier has far more style - both visually and audibly - than the average film of this nature.
 It's a surprisingly nice looking film for a movie about a clown chopping people into pieces."
 Jeremy Aspinall of Radio Times praised the film, writing "But despite the unsparing gore, there's also plenty of atmosphere and a gnawing tension that's maintained all the way to the sequel-hinting climax."
 In a thesis by M. Keith Booker, he writes that rather than evolving the slasher film genre in different directions, Terrifier acts as a homage to the 1980s films of the subgenre but with better special effects and higher production values.
 Booker also observes similarities with Dawn's (Corcoran) hacksaw death scene and Freddy Krueger's pursuit of Nancy Thompson in the bathtub scene in A Nightmare on Elm Street (1984).